wilsonae/GetData_Assignment/README.md

 test_data <- tbl_df(read.table("./UCI HAR Dataset/test/x_test.txt"))   # finally, read in the test_data
 ```

 Input the feature file as a factored list of text data.
 The raw feature list has two variables, a feature ID and a feature name.
 As we only require the feature name, we can subset the data to drop the ID.
-The remaining variable is given the variable name *feature*.
+The remaining variable is given the name *feature*.
 ```
 # Read in the features naming the second columns "f_id" and "feature".
 Then drop the ID column
 features <- read.table("./UCI HAR Dataset/features.txt",sep=" ",col.names=c("f_id","feature"))